quisquous/cactbot/README.md

 Finally, restart ACT.

-## Adding overlay modules
+## Adding overlays

-Here's an example of how to set up the raidboss overlay module.
+Here's an example of how to set up the raidboss overlay.
 Setting up other cactbot overlays works identically.

 1. Open ACT.